Last Updated on by

 During the winter, the actual trail is less obvious but it sees a lot of use so most likely there’ll be some clearly laid tracks upon your arrival.

 That said, there are some challenging sections early on with regard to cross-country skiing.
-So, I recommend reading Cross-Country Skiing to Winnemucca Lake for more specific information regarding this route for cross-country skiing and snowshoeing.
+So, I recommend reading Cross-Country Skiing and Snowshoeing to Winnemucca Lake for more specific information regarding this winter backcountry route.

-These are two poster designs I created based on photographs I took while hiking the trail to Winnemucca Lake.
+These are some poster designs I created based on photographs I took while hiking the trail to Winnemucca Lake.
+I will continue to update and upload new designs, so check back often.

 You can purchase them (and other Tahoe Swag) at my RedBubble account.
 There are many other products available, in addition to posters, so please check out my Lake Tahoe-related art & designs.